faresfaresCS/ComputerGraphicsProject/README.md

 Integrates the Tello drone's original SDK with hand tracking or Oculus controller input for intuitive drone control.

-Can be found at: Scripts/DroneEnums.cs
+code can be found at:
+Scripts/DroneEnums.cs
+Scripts/DroneClient.cs
 ********
 The primary goal of the project would be to create a system that allows a user to control a drone using a virtual reality headset.
 Here are some of the essential steps involved in such a project: